Plymouth to Yealmpton Branch: Background

 The broad gauge group of companies, called the Associated Companies, had early on established main line primacy in the Plymouth area, the South Devon Railway having reached the city in 1849.
 The rival London and South Western Railway (LSWR) had long had ambitions to reach the city, and its trains first entered Plymouth in 1876.
 However this was not entirely satisfactory, as the trains had to run over the South Devon Railway's Tavistock line for the final approach to Plymouth, and work started on an independent line in 1887, through the medium of a friendly company, the Plymouth, Devonport and South Western Junction Railway.

-Seeing that it was now in sight of establishing itself in the city, the LSWR planned a large Plymouth terminal, which became Plymouth Friary station and goods depot, and it acquired a moribund mineral line, the Plymouth and Dartmoor Railway (P&DR), and through it obtained an Act of Parliament authorising the Turnchapel Branch.
+Seeing that it was now in sight of establishing itself in the city, the LSWR planned a large Plymouth terminal, which became Plymouth Friary station and goods depot, and it acquired a moribund mineral line, the Plymouth and Dartmoor Railway (P&DR), and through it obtained an act of Parliament, Plymouth and Dartmoor Railway Act 1883 (46 & 47 Vict. c. cxxxix), authorising the Turnchapel Branch.

 The Associated Companies had by this time amalgamated and become the Great Western Railway (GWR), and these competing developments were alarming to it.
-Now a South Hams Railway, branching from the Turnchapel branch and running through Yealmpton to Modbury, was authorised by Act of 22 June 1888.
+Now a South Hams Railway, branching from the Turnchapel branch and running through Yealmpton to Modbury, was authorised by the Plymouth and Dartmoor Railway (South Hams Extension) Act 1888 (51 & 52 Vict. c. liii) of 28 June 1888.
 The GWR feared its extension to Torbay and Exeter, areas it considered to be its own.

-However aggressive rivalry was modified to collaboration, and by Act of 1894 the South Hams line was modified, the rights for the portion as far as Yealmpton being transferred to the GWR, the LSWR retaining the section beyond, and mutual running powers being applied.
+However aggressive rivalry was modified to collaboration, and by the Great Western Railway (No. 2) Act 1894 (57 & 58 Vict. c. clxxvii) the South Hams line was modified, the rights for the portion as far as Yealmpton being transferred to the GWR, the LSWR retaining the section beyond, and mutual running powers being applied.